kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/README.md

 For those who give any regard to NDEs, you would be interested to research Howard Storm's NDE relative to world lifestyle of the future.

+Submit an "Issue" (tab above) to have me add your Youtube video to the official playlist for this project.